doonny/PipeCNN/documents/README.md

 ```

-**For Xilinx users**, you need to use Pipes to replace Channels.
+**For Xilinx users**, the SDAcel tool is no longer evaluated because the latest SDK does not support our board anymore.
+So you need to do some modifications by yourself to make it work.
+Suggestions includes:

+(1) use Pipes to replace Channels.
 However, SDx does not support vectorized data type for Pipes, so you need to generate paralelled Pipe instances in a separate file "pipe.cl".
 To generate this file, use the script "pipe_gen.py" provided.
 Simply run the following command:
 ```
 python pipe_gen.py [lane_num] [vec_size]
 ```
-After generating the correct pipe.cl file, directly run the makefile should generate everything.
-Before running the program, remember to set the correct enviroment by using the scripts provided.
+(2) generating the correct pipe.cl file, directly run the makefile should generate everything.
+The folowing scripts might help setting up the required env for execution.
+Please refer to SDA's user manual for more detailed information.
 * setup_sdx_hw.sh (run PipeCNN on FPGAs)
 * setup_sdx_sw_emu.sh (run software emulation)

-However, it is always recommanded to use the IDE enviroment rather than makefile-based flow.

-### Notes
+### Important Notes

 * Current host code only read one image file (in binary or .jpg) which is reused for each batch process.
 * If you are using ARM-based SoC FPGA devices, please change *PLATFORM = x86* in the makefile to *arm32*.